cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 Exceeding the determined usage limit can be avoided using rekeying.
 Rekeying uses a lightweight transform to produce new keys.
 Rekeying effectively resets progress toward single-key limits, allowing a session to be extended without degrading security.
-Rekeying can also provide a measure of forward and/or backward (post-compromise) security.  {{?RFC8645}} contains a thorough survey of rekeying and the consequences of different design choices.
+Rekeying can also provide a measure of forward and backward (post-compromise) security.  {{?RFC8645}} contains a thorough survey of rekeying and the consequences of different design choices.